superfly/docs/reference/configuration.html.md

 This feature should not be compared directly with a CDN, for the following reasons.

+This feature does not exempt you from having to run a web service in your VM.

+Statics will not find `index.html` at the root.
+The full path must be requested.

 You can't set `Cache-Control` or any other headers on assets.
 If you need those, you'll need to deliver them from your application and set the relevant headers.

-Assets are not delivered, by default, from all Fly regions.
+Assets are not delivered, by default, from all edge Fly regions.
 Rather, assets are delivered from the regions the application is deployed in.

 `statics` does not honor symlinks.
 So, if `/app/public` in your container is actually a symlink to something like `/app-39403/public`, you'll want to use the absolute original path in your statics configuration.